marko-js/marko/docs/00-installing.md

 lasso --main client.js --plugins "lasso-marko"
 ```

 This builds a `client.js` file to the newly created `static/` directory.
-If we had css in the template, a `client.css` file would also have been generated.
+If we had css in the view, a `client.css` file would also have been generated.
 You can now create an html file and drop the script (and stylesheet) in it:

 _index.html_
 ```html